Are you wondering, “Is Buenos Aires safe?”

 - Don’t hang around the same place for too long.

-- Consider where you are located at all times – poverty is rife here, so .
+- Consider where you are located at all times – poverty is rife here, so.

-- When deciding where to stay in Buenos Aires use accredited hotels.
+- When deciding where to stay in Buenos Aires, use accredited hotels.

 - Don’t flaunt your wealth or your fashion – it only draws attention to you.
+If anything, aim to blend in with what the locals are wearing.

 - Avoid getting drunk or in ‘party mode’, especially around large crowds.